Garden Variety New Yorker

 In all the places in Bergen County that I looked at, except for Home Depot which was a disaster, they had the trees all set up on spokes so that they looked like trees.
 This was nice; it was easier to notice things like gaps in the branches, and dead areas.
 The trees themselves, at least where we got one, were also trimmed to fit the typical Christmas tree shape.
 My tree this year is easily one of my favorite trees I’ve had.

-December 23rd, 2008 by Ceetar in bergen county, christmas, christmas tree, long island, new jersey
+December 23rd, 2008 by Ceetar in christmas, long island, new jersey

 Quieter